 What 15,290 students told us about their Class 12 Biology full-syllabus preparation

-- 68% of students rated Chapter 5 Molecular Basis of Inheritance as the highest-effort chapter, ahead of Chapter 4 Principles of Inheritance and Variation at 57% and Chapter 9 Biotechnology Principles and Processes at 51%.
+- 68% of students rated Chapter 5 Molecular Basis of Inheritance as the hardest chapter.
+Next came Chapter 4 Principles of Inheritance and Variation at 57% and Chapter 9 Biotechnology Principles and Processes at 51%.

-- Most-skipped chapter: Chapter 13 Biodiversity and Conservation (skipped by ~28% of students despite carrying 5 marks).
-Toppers flagged this as a high-ROI reclaim because the in-situ vs ex-situ table is memorisable in under an hour.
+- Most-skipped chapter: Chapter 13 Biodiversity and Conservation, skipped by about 28% of students even though it carries 5 marks.
+Toppers called this an easy win, since you can learn the in-situ vs ex-situ table in under an hour.

-- Toppers reported that working the Expert's Solution tab on every Chapter 5 Molecular Basis of Inheritance problem added 4-6 marks to their 70-mark theory paper score, mostly from the transcription-translation diagram-and-label answers.
+- Toppers said that using the Expert's Solution tab on every Chapter 5 Molecular Basis of Inheritance problem added 4-6 marks to their 70-mark theory paper score.
+Most of that came from the transcription-translation diagram-and-label answers.

-- The average Class 12 Biology student spent 46 hours across the 13 chapters to finish the NCERT back-exercise once, with Chapters 4, 5, 9, 10 eating the most time per question.
+- The average Class 12 Biology student spent 46 hours across the 13 chapters to finish the NCERT back-exercise once.
+Chapters 4, 5, 9, and 10 took the most time per question.

 Also Check: Related Class 12 Resources